- Does your face get bright red when you exercise?

 - Irritation and redness of the white part of your eye (the sclera)

 - Inflammation of the lash-line (called blepharitis) with itching, crust, swelling and/or irritation.

 Rosacea often coexists with seborrheic dermatitis.
 Both conditions cause sensitive red facial skin and both respond to some of the same treatments.

 Rosacea is a chronic condition that continues to confound scientists.
 We don't know what causes it but doctors have treatments and advice that help our patients control the condition.
 In Part 2 of my series on rosacea I describe the symptoms in greater detail, and I share some of my treatment tips that I've developed over my 25 years or so treating patients with this common rash.

 Please know that I also have complete Rosacea Information on my Advice Pages on Rosacea where you can find everything all in one place.
+I also have a free ebook with detailed information available in my Advice Page on Rosacea.
 Here I present all of this information in updated fashion.
-Click here for my Dermatologist’s Rosacea Advice.
+Click here for my Dermatologist's Rosacea Advice.

-My 5 Article Blog Post Series On Rosacea:
+Dermatologist's 5 Article Blog Post Series on Rosacea:

 What is Acne Rosacea?
 (This article)

 If you found this information interesting, you may also want to read: